BillHally/FSharp.Templates/README.md

-# FsXaml.Templates
+# FSharp.Templates

+This repository contains various templates for use with the dotnet CLI "new" command.

+## FsXaml templates

-This Nuget package adds 2 templates (FsXamlSolution and FsXamlProject) for `dotnet new` which:
+Ther are 2 FsXaml templates (FsXamlSolution and FsXamlProject).
+They both:

 1. Use the new "SDK-style" project format
 1. Enable use of FsXaml to create WPF applications
 1. Use Paket to handle dependencies

-## Example usage
+### Example usage

 ```powershell
 # 1. Install the templates